danielharrell/open-eyes-lect-2017-18/Open.md

 end, since this now lies infinitely far away.
-Or to put the paradox in this case more precisely: once we make the line of the parabola infinite, to make the inside of the parabola definite, we will have *enclosed* the parabola in openness, and render this at once intelligible yet unreachable---as if openness had no being beyond seeming.
+Or to put the paradox in this case more precisely: once we make the line of the parabola infinite, to make the inside of the parabola definite, we will have *enclosed* the parabola in openness.
+And this enclosure will make the openness of the parabola at once intelligible yet impassable; something we can plainly see, yet never reach---as if openness had no being beyond seeming.

 ## States of Being {#being}